Reflective Consultation Cohorts

 Who is a "qualified provider" of RSC?

-For the purpose of Endorsement®, a qualified RSC provider is endorsed as an IFS-ERS, IMHS-ERS, or IMHM-C. This requirement qualifies RSC hours for new Endorsement® applications and for ongoing Endorsement®renewal.
+For the purpose of Endorsement®, a qualified RSC provider is endorsed as an Endorsed Reflective Supervisor (ERS) or an Infant Mental Health Mentor-Clinical (IMHM-C).
+This requirement qualifies RSC hours for new Endorsement® applications and for ongoing Endorsement® renewal.

 Endorsed Reflective Supervisor (ERS) Add-On